 Now, let’s look at the situations where PCBN tooling is appropriate:

 - Machining Hardened Steel – pCBN tools are ideal for machining hardened steel, which is a notoriously difficult material to machine using traditional tooling.
 This is because pCBN is harder than carbide and can withstand the high temperatures and pressures that are involved in the machining of hardened steel. pCBN tools can provide superior surface finishes and higher speed and feed cuts than other carbide tooling when machining hardened steel.

 - Machining Other Hard Materials – In addition to hardened steel, pCBN tooling is appropriate for machining other hard materials such as cast iron, super alloys, and ceramics.
 These materials can also be difficult to machine using traditional carbide tooling, but pCBN can provide the necessary precision and accuracy to achieve the desired results.

 In conclusion, pCBN tooling is appropriate for a variety of manufacturing applications where traditional tooling materials are unable to provide the necessary accuracy and tool life.
-From machining hardened steel and other hard materials to high production runs and precision applications, pCBN tooling can help to improve the quality and efficiency of the machining process.
-While pCBN tooling can be more expensive than traditional tooling materials, the benefits provided by pCBN make it a smart investment in many situations.
+From machining hardened steel and other hard materials to high production runs and precision applications, pCBN tools can help to improve the quality and efficiency of the machining process.
+While pCBN tools can be more expensive than traditional tooling materials, the benefits provided by pCBN make it a smart investment in many situations.